mihs/ghp/content/about.md

 ## Technical

-Backend engineer, problem solver with extensive experience in technical design and implementation.
-Fast learner, focusing on acquiring fundamental knowledge and on how technologies work to achieve a high level of understanding.
+Backend engineer, problem solver, fast learner, focusing on acquiring fundamental knowledge and on how technologies work to achieve a high level of understanding.

-I have used a wide range of technologies and programming languages.

 I am actively involved in technical design and implementation, architecture, process automation, infrastructure and also in the direction of the product.